Colony of Virginia: Second Anglo-Powhatan War (1622–1632)

 The relations with the Natives took a turn for the worse after the death of Pocahontas in England and the return of Rolfe and other colonial leaders in May 1617.
-Disease, poor harvests and the growing demand for tobacco lands caused hostilities to escalate.
-After Chief Powhatan's death in 1618, he was succeeded by his own younger brother, Opechancanough.
-He maintained friendly relations with the colony on the surface, negotiating with them through his warrior Nemattanew, but by 1622, after Nemattanew had been slain, Opechancanough was ready to order a limited surprise attack on the colonists, hoping to persuade them to move on and settle elsewhere.
+Disease, poor harvests, and the growing demand for land to cultivate tobacco caused hostilities to escalate.
+After Chief Powhatan died in 1618, he was succeeded by his own younger brother, Opechancanough.
+On the surface, he maintained friendly relations with the English, negotiating with them through his warrior Nemattanew.
+Still, by 1622, after Nemattanew had been slain, Opechancanough was ready to order a limited surprise attack on the colonists, hoping to persuade them to move on and settle elsewhere.

-Chief Opechancanough organized and led a well-coordinated series of surprise attacks on multiple English settlements along both sides of a 50 mi long stretch of the James River, which took place early on the morning of March 22, 1622.
+Chief Opechancanough organized and led a well-coordinated series of surprise attacks on multiple English colonial settlements along both sides of a 50 mi long stretch of the James River, which took place early on the morning of March 22, 1622.
 This event resulted in the deaths of 347 colonists (including men, women, and children) and the abduction of many others.
 The massacre caught most of the Virginia Colony by surprise and virtually wiped out several entire communities, including Henricus and Wolstenholme Towne at Martin's Hundred.
-Jamestown was spared from destruction because an Indian boy named Chanco learned of the planned attacks from his brother and gave warning to colonist Richard Pace with whom he lived.
-Pace, after securing himself and his neighbors on the south side of the James River, took a canoe across the river to warn Jamestown, which narrowly escaped destruction, although there was no time to warn the other settlements.
+Jamestown was spared from destruction because an Indian boy named Chanco learned of the planned attacks from his brother and warned colonist Richard Pace with whom he lived.
+Pace, after securing himself and his neighbors on the south side of the James River, took a canoe across the river to warn Jamestown, which narrowly escaped destruction.
+However, there was no time to warn the other settlements.

-A year later, Captain William Tucker and Dr. John Pott worked out a truce with the Powhatan and proposed a toast using liquor laced with poison.
+A year later, Captain William Tucker and John Pott worked out a truce with the Powhatan and proposed a toast using liquor laced with poison.
 200 Virginia Indians were killed or made ill by the poison, and 50 more were slaughtered by the colonists.
-For over a decade, the English settlers killed Powhatan men and women, captured children and systematically razed villages, seizing or destroying crops.
+For over a decade, the English settlers attacked the Powhatan, targeting their settlements as part of a scorched earth policy.
+The settlers systematically razed villages, captured children, and seized or destroyed crops.

 By 1634, a six-mile-long palisade was completed across the Virginia Peninsula.
 The palisade provided some security from attacks by the Virginia Indians for colonists farming and fishing lower on the Peninsula from that point.
-On April 18, 1644, Opechancanough again tried to force the colonists to abandon the region with another series of coordinated attacks, killing almost 500 colonists.
+On April 18, 1644, Opechancanough again tried to force the English to abandon the region with another series of coordinated attacks, killing almost 500 colonists.
 However, this was a smaller proportion of the growing population than had been killed in the 1622 attacks.